-My husband, Ravi, and I see three kids getting set up for a game of cricket in front of the City Palace in Alwar, Rajasthan.
+My husband, Ravi, and I see three kids all set for a game of cricket in front of the City Palace in Alwar, Rajasthan.
 Tempted as we are to watch the game, we hurry past mindful of a half hour deadline to return to the rest of the group: our daughter Sharanya, friend Deepak, his wife Archana and their daughter Lakshita.
 They’ve refused to join us on a mission to explore the surrounds of City Palace on account of the heat.

 Ravi and I reach an ancient reservoir behind the palace.
 A boat parts the bright green surface of the stagnant water as two men enthusiastically pump its pedals, moving towards one of the many domed pavilions, where a couple is having a moment.
 I look through my camera, only to find all colors washed out from the harsh light.
 Nevertheless, I take a few shots and we begin walking back.
 Half way through, we see Deepak gesturing for us to come over to where he stands with the kids we saw earlier.

 The kids start talking all at once, telling me that a doe has indeed birthed close by.
 The pitch works; our group of six is soon lined up for a private tour.
-Sachin, Anil, and Harish race ahead falling back when they realize we’re not as quick.
+Sachin, Anil, and Harish race ahead, falling back when they realize we’re not as quick.

 A man filling a bucket at a hand pump and an old man in a turban smoking an Indian pipe called a ‘chillum’, briefly glance at our group and go back to minding their business.
 Squirrels bounce off trees and chirping birds fly away, startled by our footsteps, as we approach a walkway lined with trees.
 The boys stop at a bridge.
 Our eyes adjust to the relative darkness of the thicket below and we see a head through a gap in the bushes, then another.
 Sensing a group of humans gawking at them, the deer soon shuffle away, crunching fallen leaves and snapping dry twigs.